BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-03-05-hunting-webpack-performances.md

 language: en
 ---

+## How did I cut in half my project's webpack build time ?

-Who never complained about the infinite duration of a webpack build on a project that got older or fatter?
+Who never complained about the infinite duration of a webpack build on a project ?
 I'm currently working on a big web application coded in React/Redux with server side rendering.
-The application exists since 2015 and it has evolved a lot since then.
+The application exists since 2015 and it has evolved a lot since then

 ![6play screenshot](posts/hunting-webpack-performances/6play.png)

 ## TLDR;

-> Never, ever, ever, ever work on performance improvements without monitoring!
+> Never, ever, ever, ever work on performance improvements or optimization without monitoring!

 If you want to optimize the duration of a job, **you have to monitor precisely** the duration of it and all its sub-steps.
-By doing that, then you can really focus on what really takes biggest amount of time.
+By doing that, you can really focus on the most expensive task.
 This will save you from wasting time on optimizations that will have little impact on the system as a whole.
 **Use existing monitoring tools!
 Create them if they don't exist!**

-## What was the problem ?
+## What was the problem with webpack ?

-For several weeks/months my colleagues had been complaining about the length of our `yarn build' command.
+For several weeks/months my colleagues had been complaining about the duration of our `yarn build` command.
-The purpose of this command is to build the distributable package of our application in a production target with webpack.
+The purpose of this command is to build the distributable package of our application in a production target with _webpack_.

 I even heard:
-> "This command, I don't run it locally anymore, it takes too much time."
+* "This command, I don't run it locally anymore, it takes too much time."

-> "My computer starts ventilating heavily every time I run this command.
+* "My computer starts ventilating heavily every time I run this command.
 There's nothing else I can do!"

 Depending on the machine on which the build was launched, it took **between 5 and 12 minutes**.

-## The primary pitfall is the bias
+It is not possible to have a build that takes so long.
+`webpack` is not a slow bundler.
+It is our use of `webpack` that makes it slow.

+## Focus error, a morning lost

-Since this command launches a webpack build in `production' mode, I figured that the culprit was webpack.
+Since this command launches a webpack build in `production` mode, I figured out that the culprit was webpack config itself.
-Given that I've dug deep into webpack to design a complete workshop to learn how to use it from scratch (https://webpack-workshop.netlify.com), I thought it would be interesting to focus on this performance concern.
+Given that I've dug deep into webpack, I thought it would be interesting to focus on this performance concern.
+I have indeed open sourced a set of workshop to learn how to use webpack from scratch (https://webpack-workshop.netlify.com).
-Fortunately, every month, one day is dedicated to R&D. So at the end of January I tried to improve the situation.
+So at the end of January I took one day to improve the situation.

-I had an idea of the task that took the most time for me.
-I tried to improve it, I spent my whole morning on it.
+I had my own idea of the task that would take the most.
+So I tried to improve it, spending my entire morning on it.
 I just managed to **gain 17 seconds**.

-I'm not going to hide it from you, I was very disappointed with what I managed to do.
+I'm not going to lie, I was very disappointed with what I achieved.

-The concern in my strategy was obvious.
+The concern in my strategy was however obvious.
-I started off with a preconceived notion,
->"This is definitely the stage that takes the longest."
+I started off with a preconceived idea _"This is definitely the stage that takes the longest."_

 Nothing was objective in my analysis.
+To improve the performance of an application it is necessary to focus on objective facts.

-## Pareto principle
+## Successful afternoon

+When I came back from my lunch break, I was motivated to win more than those poor 17 seconds.
+Then I remembered the Pareto principle.

 > The Pareto principle (also known as the 80/20 rule, the law of the vital few, or the principle of factor sparsity) states that, for many events, roughly 80% of the effects come from 20% of the causes.
 > [Wikipedia](https://en.wikipedia.org/wiki/Pareto_principle)

-When I came back from my lunch break, I was motivated to win more than those poor 17 seconds.
-Then I remembered the Pareto principle.
-There is probably one step in the webpack build that takes up most of the time.
+There is probably one step that takes up most of the webpack build time.
+Pareto principle adapted to webpack could mean _"80% of the build time is caused by 20% of the config"_

+*Let's find the culprit ! 🎉*

 I had to determine the build time of each loader, of each plugin.
-Basically, I lacked time metrics.

 I was very lucky, the webpack community has already proposed a plugin that allows to measure everything.
-It is very easy to install.
+And it is very easy to install. ♥️

 [Speed Measure Plugin](https://www.npmjs.com/package/speed-measure-webpack-plugin)